 In my never-ending quest for instructional perfection, I decided to add yet another strategy to my proverbial teacher’s toolbox – the exit slip.
 I chose this strategy for its simplicity (it’s only as complicated as you make it), and the data I was hoping to collect from students’ responses.
 I usually had relegated exit slips to middle and high school students but thought it couldn’t hurt to try it with my 4th graders.

 An Example in Math

 I focused on a process-oriented concept in math – multiplying whole numbers and fractions.
 We had learned a 3-step process for the operation.
-Using Teach-Okay, gestures, and guided practice we learned and applied the steps to solving these types of problems.
+Using Teach-Okay, gestures, and guided practice, we learned and applied the steps to solving these types of problems.
 Students were asked this question: “How do you multiply a whole number and a fraction?”
 You can see some of their answers in the photos above.
-It was easy enough for me to quickly read their responses right there in class.
-In order to proceed to the independent practice problems, I read and approved their responses.
+It was easy enough for me to read their responses right there in class quickly.
+To proceed to the independent practice problems, I read and approved their responses.